xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

 # Configure the GitLab chart with an external PgBouncer

-This document outlines how to install and configure [PgBouncer](https://www.pgbouncer.org) with GitLab Helm Chart and external [PostgreSQL](https://www.postgresql.org).
+This documentation outlines how to install and configure [PgBouncer](https://www.pgbouncer.org) with GitLab Helm Chart and external [PostgreSQL](https://www.postgresql.org).

-[PgBouncer](https://www.pgbouncer.org) is a [PostgreSQL](https://www.postgresql.org/) connection pooler.
-Any target application can be connected to pgbouncer as if it were a PostgreSQL server, and pgbouncer will create a connection to the actual server, or it will reuse one of its existing connections.
+PgBouncer is a PostgreSQL connection pooler.
+You can connect any target application to PgBouncer as if it were a PostgreSQL server.
+PgBouncer then either creates a connection to the actual server, or reuses one of its existing connections.

-The aim of [PgBouncer](https://pgbouncer.org) is to lower the performance impact of opening new connections to PostgreSQL.
+Using PgBounce lowers the performance impact of opening new connections to PostgreSQL.

 ## Prerequisites